How does this medication work? What will it do for me?

 If you experience symptoms of liver problems such as fatigue, feeling unwell, loss of appetite, nausea, yellowing of the skin or whites of the eyes, dark urine, pale stools, abdominal pain or swelling, and itchy skin, contact your doctor as soon as possible.

-Neurologic effects: Alitretinoin has been linked to causing intracranial hypertension, also known as pseudotumor cerebri.
+Neurologic effects: Alitretinoin has been linked to causing intracranial hypertension (increased pressure around the brain), also known as pseudotumor cerebri.
 Early symptoms of this condition include headache, nausea, vomiting, and visual disturbances.
 If you have these symptoms call your doctor immediately.

 Vision: This medication may cause dry eyes.
 This usually disappears after stopping the medication.
-Using a lubricating eye drop may help with the side effect.
-Also, decreased night vision has been reported during alitretinoin therapy.
+Using a lubricating eye drop may help with this side effect.
+Also, decreased night vision has been reported by people taking alitretinoin .
 This may happen suddenly and without warning.
 Use caution when driving or operating any vehicle at night.
 Report any night vision changes to your doctor.
 Stop taking the medication and seek immediate medical attention if you notice other signs of vision changes, such as blurred vision, distorted vision, or a cloudy surface on the eye.